fusioncharts/dev_centre_docs/chart-guide/chart-configurations/axes.md

 Click [here](http://jsfiddle.net/fusioncharts/pfsytcca/) to edit the above chart.

-## Configure Background Properties of Y-axis Names
+## Configure background properties of Y-axis names

 Use the following attributes to set a semi-transparent background in a chosen color for the primary and secondary y-axis names of a multi-series, combination 2D chart: